 The mission of Gateway Seminary to shape Christian leaders has led our faculty to develop Essential Leadership Competencies (ELCs) that students need to cultivate in their pursuit of maturity as Christian leaders and effectiveness in ministry.
 These ELCs have informed the creation of degree and course objectives and serve as a touchstone to which students are referred as they move through their academic program(s).

-The Master of Divinity with Children's Ministry Concentration has the same Essential Leadership Competencies as the standard Master of Divinity Degree.
-The M.Div.
-Essential Leadership Competencies are listed on the same page as the standard M.Div.
+The Master of Divinity with Children's Ministry Concentration has the same Essential Leadership Competencies as the standard Master of Divinity Degree listed on pages 5-6.